Reproducible Science

 To make this even “easier”, you can use the rrtools package to create what’s called a reproducible research compendium.

-… the goal is to provide a standard and easily recognisable way for organising the digital materials of a project to enable others to inspect, reproduce, and extend the research… (Marwick et al., 2018)
+… the goal is to provide a standard and easily recognisable way for organising the digital materials of a project to enable others to inspect, reproduce, and extend the research… (Marwick, Boettiger, and Mullen 2018)

 Research compendium rrtools 📦